henryliuser/studio1/studio1.md

 # [TODO]
 # ————————————————————
 _**TIMELINE:**_
-portal gun sprites - 6/10
+portal gun sprites - 6/11
-fix melee hitboxes to be more visually consistent - 6/10 obstacle spawns on random sequence - 6/10 overhaul Char, movement() - make it consistent across _everything_ plan it platform momentum
+obstacle spawns on random sequence - 6/11 overhaul Char, movement() - make it consistent across _everything_ plan it - 6/11 platform momentum - 6/11
 	-lerp environment to 0 every frame after move_and_slide(velo + env) -only apply it on the frame that you leave the plat jump height / reduced grav and lava trail powerups